amurrell/quick-laravel-guide/INSTALL-README.md

 ## Project Config Requirements:

-- make sure you copy app/.env-example to .env
+- make sure you copy `app/.env-example` to `.env`
-- make sure you add a 32 char length random string to .env under app_key via `php artisan key:generate`, if it is missing - newer version of laravel do this for you as a post composer command.
+- make sure you add a 32 char length random string to `.env` under app_key via `php artisan key:generate`, if it is missing
-- make sure your nginx root path is pointing to the app/public folder (DockerLocal is /var/www/site/app/public)
+    - newer versions of laravel do this for you as a post composer command.
-- make sure your nginx root path is pointing to the app/public folder (DockerLocal is /var/www/site/app/public)
+- make sure your nginx root path is pointing to the `app/public` folder (the installer will set it in DockerLocal/web-server-root with `/var/www/site/app/public`, where it is relative to the container's path, not your computer)
-- make sure that app/storage and app/bootstrap are chmod 777 so that laravel can write to them.
+- make sure that `app/storage` and `app/bootstrap` are `chmod 777` so that laravel can write to them.
+(The installer does this for you, in the Docker container)

 ---